LPP-ERM-KMS/LPP-ERM-KMS.github.io/pyrftk/_sources/Deembedding.rst.txt

-As an example we'll use the TOMAS ICRH system again, the strap of the antenna has been measured together with two pieces of TL, we can deembed it as follows:
+As an example we'll use the TOMAS ICRH system again, the strap of the antenna has been
+:download:`measured <Files/Tomas-Ref_geo-R=200-Diel_eps=0500.s2p>`
+together with two pieces of TL, we can deembed it as follows:

 .. code-block::